See how we are improving our curriculum, so we can provide the best learning community for our students and staff.

 3. Implement phase

-Depending on the need for change, identified through our consultation process, you may see some changes in place for the start of the academic year 2023/24.
-Other changes will take longer to realise and will be delivered in last phases throughout 24/25 and concluding in 25/26.
+Depending on the need for change, identified through our consultation process, changes will be delivered in phases across 23/24, 24/25 and concluding in 25/26.

 4. Handover phase